ripalnakiya/FrontendMentor-Practice/README.md

 ### Useful resources

-- [FlexBox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This is really a good article to understand flexbox in layman's language
+- [FlexBox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This is really a good article to understand flexbox in layman's language.
-- [Box alignment](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Alignment/Box_Alignment_in_Flexbox) - This article will help you out to have more understanding of alignments in flexbox
+- [Box alignment](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Alignment/Box_Alignment_in_Flexbox) - This article will help you out to have more understanding of alignments in flexbox.

 ## Author